TeamRizu/outfox-wikijs/dev/actors/actortypes/OFLeaderboardInfo.md

 > If a score isn't present on a particular column, the data will be `null`!
 Make sure to check if the data is available to avoid errors.
 {.is-warning}

-> The date outputted from the server is in a timestamp format, so you'll need some conversion to present the date in a more readable format.
+> The date provided from the server is in a timestamp format, so you'll need some conversion to present the date in a more readable format.
 The following example displays this date in a MM/DD/YY format.
 > ```lua
 > local year, month, day = param.Date:match("([%d]+)-([%d]+)-([%d]+)")
 > self:GetChild("Date"):settext( string.format("%d/%d/%d", month, day, string.sub(""..year,2)) )